 MEET THE FOUNDER

-My entire life, I've always been drawn to two things: being creative and helping people.
-Through various careers—acting, social work, life coaching—I've tried to fulfill one or the other.
-But something would always be missing.
-Strange Bird is not just an entrepreneurial pursuit but a spiritual mission.
-A journey to integrate the artist and healer within me.
+I've always been drawn to two things: being creative and helping people.
+My careers have definitely reflected that.
+Going from being an artist for a decade to a therapist in the next, I was constantly trying to bridge the two worlds.
+I started Strange Bird not only as an entrepreneurial pursuit but also as a spiritual mission—a journey to integrate the creator and healer within me.

 What’s your approach to self-care?

 It’s not only about what you do but how you do it.
 True self-care is the practice of creating a life from which you don’t want to escape.
 It’s as much about being comfortable in your own skin as it is about being comfortable in your own life.

 Self-care is about creating integrity around what makes you feel the best about yourself, so that you can be the best version of yourself, and live your best life.

 Why did you create a skincare line?

 When I dreamed up Strange Bird, I wanted to build a line that made it easy for women to put their emotional wellness first.
 The five or ten minutes it takes to clean my face and moisturize has always served as a meditation and celebration for me.
 In these moments, I can check in with myself, reflect on the day I had or the day ahead, and celebrate my unique beauty through self-attention.
 I believe that your skincare practice can help you to feel better about yourself and your impact on the world.
 Along with this, we donate 1% of sales to supporting organizations that focus on women’s mental health.